mwiha/Bussiness-tracker/README.md

 ## Running the application

-* Modify the start.sh file with your own api key
+Modify the start.sh file with your own api key.
-* To run the app type the commands in your terminal install all the dependencies listed in the requirements.txt file
+To run the app type the commands in your terminal install all the dependencies listed in the requirements.txt file
 > $ chmod a+x start.sh
 >